Criteria of the Cotton made in Africa Standards: Indicators for the Cotton made in Africa Sustainability Goals

 The criteria of the CmiA standards include ecological, social, and economic aspects of cotton production and processing.
 A two-stage list of criteria ensures that the participating cotton farmers successively adapt their farming methods and the cotton companies their processing of the raw material to increase ecological, economic, and social sustainability.
 As part of the CmiA-Organic standard, additional requirements must be proven to fulfill internationally recognized guidelines for organic farming (Criteria of the EC No. 834/2007 standard and GOTS) in addition to the regular verification.
 The social, ecological and economic criteria of the CmiA standards are made available to the public down below.
 They can additionally be downloaded here.

-Whether a smallholder farmer or a cotton company may even participate in the Cotton made in Africa initiative is first determined against a set of exclusion criteria:
+Whether a cotton company may even participate in the Cotton made in Africa initiative is first determined against a set of exclusion criteria:

 - Only smallholder farmers who manage a small parcel of land (average 1-3ha) for securing their income may participate in the Cotton made in Africa initiative.